 Inverness Tool Library Privacy Statement

-Our Privacy Policy & Data Protection Statement explains what personal information is collected and kept in connection with the Inverness Tool Library (ITL) and how that information will be shared and used.
+Our aim is to ensure that lawful processing is carried out.
+Our Privacy Policy & Data Protection Statement explains what personal information is collected and kept in connection with the Inverness Tool Library activities and how that information will be shared and used.

 When is your personal data collected?